apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 compilation required.
 You can see an [example Flight client and server in Python][8] in the Arrow codebase.

+In real-world use, Dremio has developed an [Arrow Flight-based][10] connector which has been shown to [deliver 20-50x better performance over ODBC][11].
+For Apache Spark users, Arrow contributor Ryan Murray has created a [data source implementation][12] to connect to Flight-enabled endpoints.

 As far as "what's next" in Flight, support for non-gRPC (or non-TCP) data transport may be an interesting direction of research and development work.
 A lot of the Flight work from here will be creating user-facing Flight-enabled